FrankHilhorst/node4progress/README.md

 needs to have a metaschema structure before the appserver procedure is invoked.
-This as opposed to calling an appserver procedure that passes the data as output only where the metaschema structure can be inherited from the program that is called.
+This as opposed to calling an appserver procedure that passes the data as output only where the metaschema structure can be inherited from the appserver program that is called.

 So in order to call an appserver procedure that takes a temp-table of a dataset as input or input-output you need to create a schema provider